Things you probably shouldn't do: Bending Mono to your will

 unmanaged assembly that does most of the heavy lifting in your projects.
 Just as IL2CPP builds have

--ish method that hands execution off to UnityPlayer.dll
+a Main-ish method that hands execution off to UnityPlayer.dll, so do

 executables in Mono builds.
 These executables and dlls aren't unique to your project and can be